Tank Testing Technical Group

 Overview of Research

-1. Micro bubble PIV (technology that "visualizes" the invisible flow)
+1. Micro Bubble PIV (technology that "visualizes" the invisible flow)

-"What are micro bubbles?"
+"What are microbubbles?"

 Due to the impact on the global environment, international regulations on ships are tightened.
 At NMRI, we are working on the research of eco-friendly vessels.
 In this research, the propulsive performance evaluation of vessels plays an important role.
 We would like to introduce a study called "Micro Bubble PIV" that makes the propulsion performance evaluation more accurate.

 As a record of those who challenged this question, a sketch of the vortex flow around a flat plate placed in the stream (1513: below) drawn by Leonardo da Vinci is known as an old record.
-Another famous painting that depicts the flow of water in detail is "Madonna with St. Dominico, St. Peter and St. Christopher".
+Another famous painting that depicts the flow of water in detail is "Madonna with St. Dominico, St. Peter, and St. Christopher."
 This fresco is displayed in the museum of the church of St. Dominico in Bologna, Italy.
 Prof. Mikio Hino pointed out in his book "Fluid Mechanics" that the vortex flow around the feet is drawn in detail.

-The technique that makes the flow visible to the human eye in this way is called "flow visualization technique."
+The technique that makes the flow visible to the human eye in this way is called the "flow visualization technique."

 A typical example of these methods is PIV.
 PIV is an abbreviation for Particle Image Velocimetry.
-This is an application of the principle of judging the scale and direction of a stream from the motion of fallen leaves in a stream and smoke from a chimney in the wind.
+It is an application of the principle of judging the scale and direction of a stream from the motion of fallen leaves in a stream and smoke from a chimney in the wind.
 PIV was developed as a quantitative visualization technology.
-In this method, the computer is used instead of the human eyes to obtain the flow direction and its velocity reasonably and efficiently with less error.
+In this method, the computer is used instead of the human eyes to obtain the flow direction and velocity reasonably and efficiently with less error.

 Fig.1 Principle of PIV Measurement